movapages/react-style-guide/README.md

 ## Overview

 This project is dedicated to collect Front End Developer's Manuals of Style.
-Our aim is to create a centralized resource that provides guidelines, best practices, and standards for software development of Ellucian project.
+Our aim is to create a centralized resource that provides guidelines, best practices, and standards for software development of the project.

 ## Topics